 Why does the egg floating trick work?

 All eggs have a tiny air sack between their shell and internal thin membrane.
-As eggs get older that air sack grows and the more buoyant the egg becomes in water revealing the age of the egg. ie the oldest eggs have the largest air pockets revealed by the egg floating.
+As eggs get older that air sack grows and the more buoyant the egg becomes in water revealing the age of the egg; in other words, the oldest eggs have the largest air pockets as revealed by the egg floating.

 Run out of eggs?
 Try aquafaba, the vegan alternative.